 * NY Fam Ct Act §§ 842, 842-a

 ** NY Fam Ct Act § 842 (j); NY Dom Rel §§ 240(3)(a)(8), 252(1)(h)

 *** NY Fam Ct Act § 842; NY RPL § 227-c(1)

 back to topCan the abuser's gun be taken away as part of a temporary order of protection?

-The judge has the option to order that the abuser's guns / gun license be taken away if the judge finds that there is a "substantial risk" that the abuser may use or threaten to use a gun against you or anyone else on your order of protection (such as your children).*
+- the judge finds that there is a "substantial risk" that the abuser may use or threaten to use a gun against you or anyone else on your order of protection (such as your children);

-- the abuser has a prior conviction of a violent felony offense or
+- the abuser has a prior conviction of a violent felony offense;

 (usually a box is checked on page 2) for it to be illegal under NY state law.
 If the judge does not mention it in court, be sure to speak up and ask the judge to do this